CPNV-ES-BI/BI_JAVA_GCP/README.md

 # Hello_World-Microservice

+The goal of this spring boot microservice is to use Google Cloud Platform as a data source to carry out certain business intelligence-related activities.

 ## Versions

     - Java 17
-    - Spring Boot 3.0.0
+    - Spring Boot 2.7.6
     - Maven 4.0.0
     - Docker 20.10.17

 ## Getting Started

-This project is a simple Hello World Microservice.
+This project is a simple Microservice.
 It is a Spring Boot application that can be run locally or in a Docker container.
-The purpose of this project is to build a simple microservice using the Google cloud platform.
+The purpose of this project is to build a simple microservice using the Google cloud platform to perform Business Intelligence .

 ## Install Java JDK locally